K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ### <div id='2'> 1.1.
 Purpose

-This document, node.js Application Development Guide, is a use guide on how to deploy the application and use the service by connecting Node.js application with the servicepack (Mysql, Cubrid, MongoDB, RabbitMQ, Redis, GlusterFS) of the Open Platform Project.
+This document, node.js Application Development Guide, is a use guide on how to deploy the application and use the service by connecting the Node.js application with the servicepack (Mysql, Cubrid, MongoDB, RabbitMQ, Redis, GlusterFS) of the Open Platform Project.

 ### <div id='3'> 1.2.
 Range